AlainBouchard/appium/README.md

 ## What do you need to know in order to make a Mobile Application Test Strategy?

 * What are the Flag Phone used by the customers?
-(Example: is there any statistics of the most used phones?)
+(Example: is there any statistics of the most used phones four our application?)
 * Is the application a native, a web or an hybrid application?
 * What is sharing both the Mobile and the Web applications?
 * How confident are you in your software quality?